microsoftgraph/nodejs-connect-rest-sample/README.md

 ## Introduction

-This sample shows how to connect a Node.js app to a Microsoft work or school (Azure Active Directory) or personal (Microsoft) account using the Microsoft Graph API to send an email.
+This sample shows how to connect a Node.js app to a Microsoft work or school (Azure Active Directory) or personal (Microsoft) account using the Microsoft Graph API to retrieve a user's profile picture, upload the picture to OneDrive, create a sharing link, and send an email that contains the sharing link in its text.
 In addition, the sample uses the Office Fabric UI for styling and formatting the user experience.

 ![Microsoft Graph Connect Sample for Node.js screenshot](./readme-imgs/screenshot.PNG)